-Second, we show, with the (not right-wing) populist party Movimento Cinque Stelle (Italy) and the right-wing SVP (Switzerland) and Rassemblement National (France) that anti-establishment (M5S) and nationalist (RN, SVP) policies can be supportive of renewables - in the case of M5S, very radically so.
-Traditionally, many researchers (and probably policymakers) have viewed decarbonisation and renewables as a costly add-on to a functioning system in order to further soft values, such as environmental conditions - smelling somewhat of leftist policies and state intervention (which is likely a reason for some right-wing parties' rejection of such policies).
+Second, we show, with the (not right-wing) populist party Movimento Cinque Stelle (Italy) and the right-wing SVP (Switzerland) and Rassemblement National (France) that antiestablishment (M5S) and nationalist (RN, SVP) policies can be supportive of renewables - in the case of M5S, very radically so.
+Traditionally, many researchers (and probably policymakers) have viewed decarbonisation and renewables as a costly add-on to a functioning system in order to further soft values, such as environmental conditions - smelling somewhat of left policies and state intervention (which is likely a reason for some right-wing parties' rejection of such policies).
 But there are other narratives supportive of decarbonisation.
 For example, RN is strongly nationalist, and seeks ways to make France energy independent - for which renewables are practically the only option, in addition to nuclear power (which they, and all other French parties, account for as domestic).
 In contrast, M5S seeks to dismantle the establishment, of which the energy industry and its giant companies are part - and decentralisation with renewables is a way of doing that.
 In addition, this is a strategy that likely resonates well with the nationalist Lega coalition partner: renewables are, like in France, the only large-scale Italian energy resource available, and hence they are a precondition for energy independence.
-Hence, there is not necessarily a contradiction between right-wing parties and renewables, but such parties tend to approach renewables from another direction as a tool for energy import independene.